-- (a) One (1) Judge, four (4) five (5) stewards and two (2) timekeepers shall officiate when two teams are running. - (b) Two (2) line stewards shall be positioned (sitting) at each team's starting line, facing each other; two (2) box stewards are to be located at the box end, with a good view of the box loader, but not positioned (sitting) so as to interfere with or distract the dog; one (1) inbound steward shall be positioned (sitting) in the middle at the rear of the ring in the inbound area; two (2) timekeepers shall be positioned at the timekeeping table and the Judge shall also act as starter and referee. - (c) The box stewards, line stewards, inbound steward and timekeepers shall remain stationary during each heat; Dogs may go around stewards and balls bouncing off a Judge, Steward or Timekeeper shall be deemed in play.
-The principle responsibility of each box steward, each line steward, inbound steward and each timekeeper is to watch for violations in the racing lanes that they are assigned to and signal violation to Judge.
-Stewards, Timekeepers and Judges must not offer verbal encouragement to teams.
+- (a) One (1) Judge, four (4) stewards and two (2) timekeepers shall officiate when two teams are running. - (b) Two (2) line stewards shall be positioned (sitting) at each team's starting line, facing each other; two (2) box stewards are to be located at the box end, with a good view of the box loader, but not positioned (sitting) so as to interfere with or distract the dog; and two (2)

+timekeepers shall be positioned at the timekeeping table and the Judge shall also act as starter and referee.

-- (d) The Judge (starter and referee) shall be positioned between the racing lanes in the area between start/finish line and the starting dogs to start the heat.
+- (c) The box stewards, line stewards and timekeepers shall remain stationary during each heat; Dogs may go around stewards and balls bouncing off a Judge, Steward or Timekeeper shall be deemed in play.
+The principle responsibility of each box steward, each line steward and each timekeeper is to watch for violations in the racing lanes that they are assigned to and signal violation to Judge.
+Stewards, Timekeepers and Judges must not offer verbal encouragement to teams. - (d) The Judge (starter and referee) shall be positioned between the racing lanes in the area between start/finish line and the starting dogs to start the heat.
 During the heat the Judge should be in a position to observe the handlers for any violations.
 Finally, if necessary, the Judge (starter and referee) should be in a position to assist the line stewards in determining winners of close heats.
-The Judge should always confer with the line stewards, the box stewards, the inbound steward and timekeepers before determining a winner.
+The Judge should always confer with the line stewards, the box stewards and timekeepers before determining a winner.
 If necessary, a Judge shall reposition himself/herself in such a manner as not to distract the dogs competing.
 The Judge shall maintain a consistent starting cadence of approximately one (1) second intervals throughout the competition. - (e) All Judges should have a clear understanding of the rules and shall be impartial. - (f) Stewards shall indicate with a signal, which dogs must rerun.
 It is the handler's responsibility to note the signal and rerun his/her dog.
 If it is necessary to stop a heat, the Judge shall use a whistle. - (g) Persons interested in becoming an approved AFA Judge must complete successfully the Provisional Judges training program. - (h) The minimum age for Judges and Timekeepers is eighteen (18) years of age.